jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 I can test if an :ref:`object<everything is an object>` is :ref:`an instance (a copy)<how to test if something is an instance>` of another :ref:`object<everything is an object>` with the `isinstance built-in function`_ from `The Python Standard Library`_.

-isinstance_ checks if the thing in the parentheses on the left is an :ref:`instance (a copy)<how to test if something is an instance>` of the :ref:`class<what is a class?>` on the right in the parentheses.
+isinstance_ checks if the thing in the parentheses on the left is an :ref:`instance (a copy)<how to test if something is an instance>` of the :ref:`class<what is an object?>` on the right in the parentheses.

 I change the :ref:`assertion<what is an assertion?>` to make the statement :ref:`True<test_what_is_true>`